ddepeppe/ELK-Stacker/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ansible.cfg file to /etc/ansible.
+- Update the ansible.cfg file to include the remote_user
-- Update the _____ file to include...
+- Update the hosts file to include the destination machines ex. webservers and elk.
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+Playbooks are YAML files and have the extension .yml.
+These files are copied the /etc/ansible and /etc/ansible/roles folders.

+Playbooks include:
+install-elk.yml
+filebeat-playbook.yml
+metric-beat.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+The hosts file is updated to make Ansible run the playbook on a specific machine.
+Specify which machine to install the ELK server on versus which to install Filebeat on by using "webservers" or "elk" in the playbook.

+ HOSTS file:
+-[webservers]
+10.0.0.9 ansible_python_interpreter=/usr/bin/python3
+10.0.0.10 ansible_python_interpreter=/usr/bin/python3
+10.0.0.13 ansible_python_interpreter=/usr/bin/python3

+[elk]
+10.2.0.4 ansible_python_interpreter=/usr/bin/python3

-- _Which URL do you navigate to in order to check that the ELK server is running?
+Use the URL to check that the ELK server is running: http://40.123.43.190:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._